 Pair programming involves two developers working together on a single task, providing immediate feedback and reducing errors.
 Test-driven development is a process where developers write tests before the code, ensuring that the code meets the necessary requirements.
 Regular refactoring improves the codebase by making small changes to the code without altering its functionality.

 By applying these practices, developers can significantly reduce errors, improve the quality of their code, and deliver software products that meet the needs of the end users.
-This approach fosters a culture of continuous improvement and encourages developers always to prioritise their work quality.
+This approach fosters a culture of continuous improvement and encourages developers to always prioritise their work quality.

 This method aims to adapt Agile to the specific requirements of an organisation or project, with different levels of formal processes and control.

 DSDM encourages active involvement from stakeholders throughout the project, enabling them to provide feedback and direction throughout the development process.
-The framework also includes a robust quality management process ensuring the software meets the requirements and standards.
+The framework also includes a robust quality management process, ensuring the software meets the requirements and standards.

-DSDM employs iterative and incremental development methods, dividing the project into a series of phases that build on one another.
+DSDM employs iterative and incremental development methods, dividing the project into phases that build on one another.
 Each phase has specific goals and objectives, and the project team continually evaluates progress and adapts plans as needed.
 This approach promotes flexibility and enables the team to adjust to changing requirements, ensuring that the final product meets the needs of the end users.

 DSDM suits various software development projects, from small-scale applications to large, complex systems.